erikthekillian/multiPLOT/README.md

 ### I. Import Models

 In the Processing Toolbox tab click on the triple gear icon in the top left.
 Select “Add Model to Toolbox” and select model files.
+These models are packages of tools run in a batch process to streamline certain steps.
+They are run from the Toolbox just like any other QGIS tool.
+Because they are made up of default tools, they are easily edited or reproduced manually through the toolbox if desired.

 ### II.
 Import image.tif into QGIS

 Drag and drop the stitched image into the center of the screen

 ### III.
 Clip Raster by Extent

-Using this tool, we will crop out any extra imagery so only the field of interest is included.
+Using the **Clip Raster by Extent** tool, we will crop out any extra imagery so only the field of interest is included.
 Below is an example of the dialog options.

 ![image](https://user-images.githubusercontent.com/13274399/205352656-54bc59a0-cf61-4ceb-b096-5e779d8bbc0b.png)

+### IV.
+Georeference

+Images can be georeferenced in QGIS using the **Georeferencer** tool.
+This is recommended if the dataset includes multiple flights of the same area.
+With georeferenced images the plot grid we make later can be applied across all images.

 ## 1. Plant Isolation